-- (1) A person may - refer to the Tribunal (a) - a claim that the person's employer or a prospective employer has caused disadvantage to the person in contravention of section 35A; or - in the case of a contractor referred to in (ii) section 35B, a claim that the principal has contravened that section;
+- (1) A person may - (a) refer to the Tribunal - (i) a claim that the person's employer or a prospective employer has caused disadvantage to the person in contravention of section 35A; or - (ii) in the case of a contractor referred to in section 35B, a claim that the principal has contravened that section;

-- request the Tribunal to make one or more of the orders (b) provided for by section 35D. - Subsection (1) applies whether or not (2) - the employer or prospective employer has been (a) convicted of an offence under section 35A(4); or - (b) the principal has been convicted of an offence under section 35B(3).
+- (b) request the Tribunal to make one or more of the orders provided for by section 35D. - (2) Subsection (1) applies whether or not - (a) the employer or prospective employer has been convicted of an offence under section 35A(4); or - (b) the principal has been convicted of an offence under section 35B(3).